DangerDanny/Test_2020FC/docs/README.md

 - Support should run an SF report every two weeks to ensure all accounts are caught.
 This report shows all verbal orders, closed-won accounts by month

-- Set up Google Spreadsheet to show support tracking.
+- Set up a Google Spreadsheet to show support tracking.
 This is designed to help with transparency and an overview of what needs to be done.
 The spreadsheet shows when calls for customers will be placed and tracked as they are complete.
 Delivering two-week call/welcome email 3-month/6-month/9-month check-ins

   - If support (personal preference) likes, they may also set up personal tasks in SF.